satgit62/Kodi-V-20-21-Alpha1-Add-ons-LG-webOS/README.md

 # Kodi-V-20-21-Alpha1-Add-ons-LG-webOS

-Enigma2 Add-on for Kodi Compiled for LG webOS
+Add-ons for Kodi Compiled for LG webOS

 If the .zip files do not install, simply unzip them and transfer the folders to your TV.